dynatrace-oss/opentelemetry-metric-java/README.md

 The general setup of OpenTelemetry Java is explained in the official [Getting Started Guide](https://opentelemetry.io/docs/java/manual_instrumentation/).
 Using the Metrics API is explained in the [Metrics section](https://opentelemetry.io/docs/java/manual_instrumentation/#metrics-alpha-only).

-To include the Dynatrace OpenTelemetry Metrics exporter use the following in your `settings.gradle` and `build.gradle`:
+To include the Dynatrace OpenTelemetry Metrics exporter in a Gradle build, for example, use the following in your `settings.gradle` and `build.gradle`:

 ```groovy
 // settings.gradle: